Royston Cave

-Royston Cave is an artificial cave located in Katherine's Yard, Melbourn Street, Royston, England.
-It is located beneath the crossroads formed by Ermine Street and the Icknield Way.
-It is protected as both a scheduled ancient monument and Grade I listed building.
-It has been speculated that it was used by the Knights Templar, who founded nearby Baldock, but this is unlikely, despite its enormous popular appeal.
-There are numerous theories about the Cave covering Freemasons and Templars as well as possibilities that the Cave was a prison or an anchorite cell.
-However, none of these theories have enough hard evidence to warrant their being adopted by the Cave Trust.
-It is open to the public in the summer months on Saturday, Sunday and Bank Holiday afternoons between Easter and October.
+Royston Cave is an ancient artificial cave with an entrance in Katherine's Yard, Melbourn Street, Royston, England.
+Rediscovered in 1742, it is located in the town centre at the crossroads of two ancient routes: Ermine Street and the Icknield Way.
+It is protected as both a scheduled ancient monument and a Grade I listed building.
+The origin and purpose is unknown.
+It has been speculated that it was used by the Knights Templar, who founded the nearby town of Baldock, but this is an unlikely explanation despite its popular appeal.
+There are numerous other theories about the cave, covering Freemasons as well as a prison, a storage place or an anchorite cell.
+However, none of these theories has enough evidence to warrant being favoured by the Cave Trust, which runs the site.
+It is open to the public on Saturday, Sunday and Bank Holiday afternoons between April and September.

-Royston Cave is a circular, bell-shaped chamber cut into the chalk bedrock.
-It is 8 metres (26 feet) high and 5 metres (17 feet) in diameter with a circumferential octagonal podium.
-The origin of this chamber is unknown.
-This cave is unique in Britain for its numerous medieval carvings on the walls; comparable examples exist only in the former Czechoslovakia and Israel.
+The Cave is a circular, bell-shaped chamber cut into the chalk bedrock.
+It is 8 metres (26 feet) high and 5 metres (17 feet) in diameter, with a circumferential octagonal podium.
+This cave is unique in western Europe for the numerous medieval carvings on the walls; comparable examples exist only in the former Czechoslovakia and in Palestine.
 Some of the figures are thought to be those of St. Catherine of Alexandria, St. Lawrence and St. Christopher.